 (course completion document listing grade/credits/units earned).

-and they will include the amount to your next upcoming paycheck depending on when
+which will include the amount to your next upcoming paycheck, depending on when

 will be on and the amount.

-No, reimbursement amount will not be taxed.
-It is not part of taxable
+No, the reimbursement amount won't be taxed.
+It isn't part of taxable

-Our regular turnaround time is 2-4 pay periods.
+Our regular turnaround time is 2 to 4 pay periods.
 Depending on our volume, that timeframe is subject to change.

 Final grade with credits earned, course name, student name and term.